LaunchCode-Education-Archived/skills-back-end-csharp/assignments/techjobs-oo/README.md

 Many of the methods in `JobData` now work by taking in a `JobFieldType` parameter rather than a string.

-We also use the `JobFieldType` values to render search and list options in the view, and to collect this options in the ViewModel and controller layers.
+We also use the `JobFieldType` values to render search and list options in the view, and to collect these options in the ViewModel and controller layers.

 ### The Data Layer